 Pursuing Damages through a Negligence Claim

-Steve Willsey’s exclusive focus on injury litigation means that he is familiar with the nuances of negligence law, which covers cases arising from someone’s failure to do what was reasonably prudent under the circumstances.
+Steve Willsey’s exclusive focus on personal injury means that he is exceptionally familiar with the nuances of negligence law, which covers cases arising from someone’s failure to do what was reasonably prudent under the circumstances.
 The four elements of negligence – duty, breach of duty, causation, and damages – are the building blocks upon which most types of personal injury lawsuits are based.

 In motor vehicle accident cases, for example, the appropriate duty is determined by what a reasonable person would have done in the defendant’s position when facing the same situation.
 This usually means obeying traffic rules and behaving in a way that refrains from posing foreseeable risks of harm to others.
-In medical malpractice cases, expert testimony is usually required to establish the professional standard of care that a physician, nurse, or other health care provider owed to a certain patient.

 After it has been proven that the defendant owed the plaintiff a duty and that the defendant breached that duty with some careless conduct, the remaining steps of a negligence case are proving that the plaintiff’s harm was proximately caused by the defendant’s breach of duty and that the plaintiff suffered actual damages.
 This means that the accident was a direct, foreseeable result of the defendant’s negligence, and that the costs and losses that arose from it are reasonably quantifiable rather than speculative.
 Damages may include not only objective costs, such as property damage, lost wages, and hospital bills, but also items that may be harder to calculate, such as future medical expenses and pain and suffering.